-- o Binding Anchor(Anchor): the binding anchor, i.e., a link-layer property of the attachment. - o IP Address(Address): the IP address assigned to the attachment by DHCP.

-- o State: the state of the binding.
+- o Binding Anchor(Anchor): the binding anchor, i.e., a link-layer property of the attachment. - o IP Address(Address): the IP address assigned to the attachment by DHCP. - o State: the state of the binding.
 Possible values of this field are listed in Section 6.2 and Section 7.3. - o Lifetime: the remaining seconds of the binding.
 The Lifetime field counts down automatically. - o TID: the Transaction ID (TID) (refer to [RFC2131] [RFC3315]) of the corresponding DHCP transaction.
 TID field is used to associate DHCP Server-Client messages with corresponding binding entries.

-IA does not present in the BST.
-On the one hand, IA is not found to be necessary because the lease of each address in one IA is assigned respectively.
-On the other hand, when the binding is set up based on data-snooping, IA cannot be recovered from the leasequery protocol.
-Besides, there is no IA for DHCPv4.
+IA does not present in the BST because the lease of each address in one IA is assigned respectively.
+Another reason is, when the binding is set up based on data-snooping, IA cannot be recovered from the leasequery protocol.
+Last reason is there is no IA for DHCPv4.

-An instance of this table is shown in Figure 3.
+An instance of this table is shown in Figure 4.

-+ .+ + ++

-• State
+-+ -

-A IP_1 BOUND 65535 TID_1
+Port_1 IP_1 -+ 65535 TID_1

-A IP_2 BOUND 10000 TID_2
+Port_1 IP_2 BOUND 10000 TID_2

-B IP_3 INIT_BIND 1 TID_3
+Port_2 IP_3 -+ INIT_BIND -+ 1 TID_3

-Figure 3: Instance of BST
+Figure 4: Instance of BST